 It will also require an engineer to check the design and produce calculations for Building Regulations purposes for a fee that would otherwise be covered by the truss manufacturer.
 More complex roof designs may also require structural steelwork.

-Developers favour large-format concrete interlocking tiles with a coverage as low as 8–10 tiles/m², keeping labour and materials costs down.
-Most self builders choose more attractive, smaller-format tiles made from natural materials such as clay or slate.
+When it comes to roof coverings, developers favour large-format, interlocking concrete roof tiles with a coverage as low as 8–10 tiles/m², keeping labour and materials costs down.
+Most self builders choose more attractive, smaller-format tiles made from natural materials such as clay roof tiles, or slate.
 Unfortunately, smaller tile formats will increase labour and material costs.

-The standard specification for first floors is to use softwood joists covered with flooring grade chipboard; the cost of which is £16–£19/m² (approximately £3,200–3,800).
+The standard specification for first floors is to use softwood joists covered with flooring grade chipboard; the cost of which is £35–£40/m² (approximately £2,450–2,800).

-Using engineered joists such as I-beams or beams with a steel web such as Posi-joist will add to your costs by £2–£3/m² (£400–£600), but the more regular dimensions and improved stability can help avoid squeaky floors.
+Using engineered joists such as I-beams or beams with a steel web such as Posi-joist will add to your costs by £3–£4/m² (£330–£440), but the more regular dimensions and improved stability can help avoid squeaky floors.

 If you are building a masonry or concrete (ICF) house, you could opt for a concrete first floor structure, using either pre-stressed concrete beams infilled with concrete blocks or large-format concrete floor panels.

 This offers superb strength and acoustic separation, and allows you to have masonry first floor walls throughout.
-This specification will add to your costs by £8–£12/m² (£800-£1,200).
+This will cost around £125-175/m² including insulation and 65mm screed.
+Total cost for 110m² first floor would be £8,750–£12,250/m².

 There is little cost difference between blockwork and timber frame internal partition walls.